RGHANILOO/terminal/README.md

 # Portfolio

-Nothing fancy to see here its just my [porfolio website!](link.om)
+Nothing fancy to see here its just my [porfolio website!](https://rghaniloo.github.io/terminal/)

 ### What is this all about then?

-This iteration of the site is part of an application i am making for the upcoming cohort with nice folks at FAC aka Founders & Coders
+This iteration of the site is part of an application i am making for the upcoming cohort with nice folks at FAC aka Founders & Coders all of it made with HTML, CSS and vanilla JavaScript.

 also doesn't everyone now have a website, even this little dude has [his own](https://puginarug.com/)